Leabhrán Eolais 2011-2012

 In Gaelscoil na Dúglaise we use a standardised template designed by The National Council for Curriculum and Assessment.
 The NCCA worked with schools to develop this template for reporting to parents.
 The template uses four key areas for sharing information with parents on their children’s progress and achievement at school:

-As your child’s school report card is in Irish, an English version of the report card will be included to help you.
-A list of vocabulary/phrases the teacher may have used in his /her comment is also included.
+As your child’s school report card is in Irish, a list of vocabulary/phrases the teacher may have used in his /her comment is also included.
 Should you need any clarification, you can discuss same with the class teacher at a time convenient to you both.
-Report Cards issue at the end of the school year.
+Report Cards issue by email at the end of the school year.

 If you have any questions re: the administration of medicines in school a copy of our Administration of Medicines can be accessed on our school Website at www.gaelscoilnaduglaise.ie under Information and Policies.
 Please know that a teacher may only administer/facilitate the administration of a medicine when asked, and s/he is happy to do so, by the Board of Management.
 Therefore, a written application from a Parent/Guardian to the Chairperson of the Board, accompanied by a completed Indemnity Form is required before any medicine may be administered by a member of staff.